Where are you located? Directions?

 Equal Employment Opportunity Employer

 Placer County Superior Court is an Equal Employment Opportunity employer.
-The Court do not discriminate based on sex, sexual orientation, race, color, ancestry, religious creed, national origin, physical disability (including HIV and AIDS), mental disability, medical condition (cancer), age (over 40), or marital status.
+The Court does not discriminate based on sex, sexual orientation, gender identity, race, color, ancestry, religious creed, national origin, physical disability (including HIV and AIDS), mental disability, medical condition (cancer), age (over 40), or marital status.